timvandermeij/mobile-radio-tomography/README.md

 Compatibility with the `pylint` code style checker is provided to allow testing whether the code follows a certain coding standard and contains no other errors.
 Some reports may be disabled in `.pylintrc` or through plugins.
 You can use `pylint mobile-radio-tomography` to scan all files, which is quite slow.
+Travis CI automatically runs pylint on the Python files that were changed in a commit range, an entire branch or a pull request.

 During development, you can enable lint checks in your editor to receive code style help for the currently edited file on the go.
 For Vim, you can enable